YeshiNamkhai/xTimeCard/README.md

 # xTimeCard
-a software for time billing and project management
+a LibreOffice based software for time billing and project management

 ## Purpose